takari/takari-smart-builder/README.md

 ## Reference and History

-The original implementation of the Smart Builder came from Brian Toal at [Salesforce][1] based on ideas from the paper [Static vs. Dynamic List-Scheduling Performance Comparison][2].
+The original implementation of the Smart Builder came from Travis Downs and Brian Toal at [Salesforce][1] based on ideas from the paper [Static vs. Dynamic List-Scheduling Performance Comparison][2].
 Takari subsequently added the metrics persistence and critical path scheduling.

 [1]: http://salesforce.com
 [2]: 4Hagras.pdf